-Growing up I was never a big fan of any type of dessert that had dried fruit or nuts.
+Growing up I was never a big fan of any type of dessert that had fruit or nuts in it.
 Like why would you ruin a perfectly good brownie by putting walnuts in there.
-I figured if I’m going to indulge then I better bring on the good stuff, why waste the space in my stomach and the calories on things like raisins.

-But as I get older my palette is becoming a bit more adult like, i.e. I’m not only craving chocolate chip cookies and ice cream anymore.
-Which brings me to the short stint of time in my life where I lived abroad in the UK, the land of the cadbury milk chocolate bar, but around christmas… it was the land of the old lady fruit cake.
+But as I get older my palette is becoming a bit more sophisticated, i.e. I’m not only craving Kraft Dinner anymore.
+Which brings me to the short stint of time in my life where I lived abroad in the UK, the land of Cadbury milk chocolate, but around Christmas it was the land of the old lady fruit cake.

 The excitement I felt with the thought of sinking my teeth into a cake filled with dried fruit and nuts was right up there with having to see my lady parts doctor.
-But because I am a trooper I thought “Alexis, don’t be a pain in the ass and just eat the damn fruitcake”.
-So out we went to the local market and picked up a special gluten free fruitcake just for me.
+But because I’m a trooper I thought “Alexis, don’t be a pain in the ass and just eat the damn fruitcake”.
+After all my ex’s mom had gone out and picked up a special gluten free fruitcake just for me.
+The mistake was that she dropped it off at our place the night before the big Christmas lunch.

 Flippin’ Fantastic Fruit Cake